magento/pagebuilder-docs/docs/pagebuilder-examples.md

-# Install Page Builder Examples
+# Install Page Builder example modules

-You can find the Page Builder examples used in this documentation on GitHub in the [pagebuilder-examples repo](https://github.com/magento-devdocs/pagebuilder-examples).
-The repo contains three types of examples:

--  Custom content type modules
--  Extension modules for existing content types
--  Example code for how-to topics

-## Custom content type modules
+Learning by example is one of the best ways to absorb the knowledge you need when learning new development tasks.
+We take that approach to heart and have tried to provide several example modules that focus on different areas of Page Builder development.

-The [Example directory](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example) on the repo provides custom content-type modules for you to download and install.
-The Page Builder team members created these modules to serve as examples for learning.
+The Page Builder team members created these modules for educational purposes.
 They are not fully tested or guaranteed to work perfectly.
-However, we will do our best to improve these examples and keep them updated with the latest releases of Page Builder.
+However, we do our best to improve these examples and keep them updated with the latest releases of Page Builder.

+You can find all our existing Page Builder examples in the [https://github.com/magento-devdocs/pagebuilder-examples](https://github.com/magento-devdocs/pagebuilder-examples) repo on GitHub.
+The repo contains two types of example modules:

+-  Extension modules
+-  Custom modules

+## Extension modules

+Extension modules are extensions of Page Builder's existing modules.
+Extending an existing module is often the best way to introduce new functionality to Page Builder.
+Our current extension modules are described here:

--  **[PageBuilderQuote](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderQuote)** — Create by [Bruce Denham](https://github.com/bdenham).
-This module shows you how to create a content type for a customer testimonial page.
-This is the completed Quote module featured in the [Create a content type tutorial](content-types/create/introduction.md).
+-  **[Banner Extension](Banner/Extension/)** — This module shows you how to customize an existing content type: the Banner.
+This is the completed module featured in the documentation topic [Extend an appearance](https://devdocs.magento.com/page-builder/docs/content-types/extend/extend-an-appearance.html).
+Created by [Bruce Denham](https://github.com/bdenham).

--  **[PageBuilderGrid](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderGrid)** — Created by [Dave Macaulay](https://github.com/davemacaulay).
-This module shows you how to create a content type that recreates the layout of the Magento Luma-themed home page using a grid structure with grid items.
+-  **[Banner Appearance](Banner/Appearance/)** — This module shows you how to add a new appearance to the Banner.
+This is the completed module featured in the documentation topic [Add appearances](https://devdocs.magento.com/page-builder/docs/content-types/extend/add-appearances.html).
+Created by [Bruce Denham](https://github.com/bdenham).

+-  **[Forms Extension](Form/Extensions/)** — This module shows you how to remove fields and fieldsets from Page Builder's built-in forms.
+Created by [Bruce Denham](https://github.com/bdenham).

+-  **[Button Extension](Button/Extension/)** — This module shows how to add custom button types.
+Created by [Bruce Denham](https://github.com/bdenham).

+-  **[Columns Extension](Columns/Extension/)** — This module shows how to add custom button types.
+Created by [Bruce Denham](https://github.com/bdenham).

--  **[PageBuilderFaq](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderFaq)** — Created by [Igor Melnikov](https://github.com/melnikovi).
-This module shows you how to create a content type for an FAQ page that uses an accordion for the questions and answers.
+-  **[Deactivate PageBuilder](Deactivate/PageBuilder/)** — This example module shows you how to disable Page Builder for a particular page in Magento, specifically Pages, Blocks, and Dynamic Blocks.
+Created by [Bruce Denham](https://github.com/bdenham).

-## Extension modules for existing content types

-The [Example directory](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example) also provides the completed extension module featured in the [Extend a content type tutorial](content-types/extend/introduction.md):

--  **[PageBuilderExtensionBanner](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBanner)** — This Banner extension module shows the basic pattern for customizing existing content types using appearances.

-## Additional extension modules

--  **[PageBuilderLazyLoading](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderLazyLoading)** — This module shows how to add lazy loading behavior to the Image content type.
+-  **[Image LazyLoading](Image/LazyLoading/)** — This module shows how to add lazy loading behavior to the Image content type.
 For this example, we use the [lazysizes](https://github.com/aFarkas/lazysizes) loader.
-Created by @bruce on [#pagebuilder](https://app.slack.com/client/T4YUW69CM/CHB455HPF).
+Created by [Bruce Denham](https://github.com/bdenham).

--  **[DeactivatingPageBuilder](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/DeactivatingPageBuilder)** — This example module shows you how to disable Page Builder for a particular page in Magento, specifically Pages, Blocks, and Dynamic Blocks.
-Created by @bruce on [#pagebuilder](https://app.slack.com/client/T4YUW69CM/CHB455HPF).
--  **[PageBuilderExtensionBaseForms](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionBaseForms)** — This module shows you how to remove fields and fieldsets from Page Builder's built-in forms.
-Created by @bruce on [#pagebuilder](https://app.slack.com/client/T4YUW69CM/CHB455HPF).
+-  **[Slider Extension](Slider/Extension/)** — This module shows you how to add `centerMode` and `centerPadding` settings from the [slick carousel](https://kenwheeler.github.io/slick/) used by the Slider.
+Create by [Bruce Denham](https://github.com/bdenham).

--  **[PageBuilderExtensionText](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionText)** — This module shows you how to customize the Page Builder's Text toolbar, integrate your own theme's typography, and add TinyMCE's `code` plugin to the toolbar so you can view the HTML code directly.
-Created by @bruce on [#pagebuilder](https://app.slack.com/client/T4YUW69CM/CHB455HPF).
+-  **[Text Extension](Text/Extension/)** — This module shows you how to customize the Page Builder's Text toolbar, integrate your own theme's typography, and add TinyMCE's `code` plugin to the toolbar so you can view the HTML code directly.
+Created by [Bruce Denham](https://github.com/bdenham).

+## Custom modules

+Custom modules create new content types for Page Builder.
+Creating a new content type is required when you want to introduce a completely new type of content structure to Page Builder.
+Our current custom modules are described here:

+-  **[Custom Quote](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Quote/Custom)** — This module shows you how to create a content type for a customer testimonial.
+This is the completed Quote module featured in the documentation tutorial: [Creating content types](https://devdocs.magento.com/page-builder/docs/content-types/create/introduction.html).
+Created by [Bruce Denham](https://github.com/bdenham).

--  **[PageBuilderExtensionSlider](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Example/PageBuilderExtensionSlider)** — This module shows you how to add `centerMode` and `centerPadding` settings from the [slick carousel](https://kenwheeler.github.io/slick/) used by the Slider.
-Create by @bruce on [#pagebuilder](https://app.slack.com/client/T4YUW69CM/CHB455HPF).
+-  **[Custom Homepage Grid](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/Grid/Custom)** — This module shows you how to create a content type that recreates the layout of the Magento Luma-themed home page using a grid structure with grid items.
+Created by [Dave Macaulay](https://github.com/davemacaulay).

-## Example code for how-to topics

-**In Progress**.
-The how-to directories in the repo correspond to the how-to topics in this documentation.
-Each how-to directory provides the files and code changes featured in the how-to topics.

-For example, the topic [Add a custom toolbar](content-types/customize/add-custom-toolbar.md), has a corresponding directory within the [pagebuilder-examples repo](https://github.com/magento-devdocs/pagebuilder-examples) called [how-to-add-custom-toolbar](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/how-to-add-custom-toolbar).
-This directory provides the files with the code changes you need to make in order to add a custom toolbar to the `PageBuilderQuote` module.
+-  **[Custom FAQ](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/FAQ/Custom)** — This module shows you how to create a content type for an FAQ page that uses an accordion for the questions and answers.
+Created by [Igor Melnikov](https://github.com/melnikovi).

 ## Installation